lpeihan/leetcode-javascript/README.md

 This is the repo of my leetcode solutions width javascript.

 ## Test Cases
-I've used Jest to test the programs, the test cases are defined in the test/**.test.js
+I've used Jest to test leetcode solutions, the test cases are defined in the test/**.test.js

 ```bash
 # test all test cases